hiteshaleriya/karma-jasmine-es6/README.md

 ### test-context.js

 This is where you tell the test runner where your files are located.
-Based on the configuration above test files are located in ./source and they all end in -spec.js.
-The extra boolean flag indicates if you want it to go looking for files in subdirectories under ./source.
+Based on the configuration above test files are located in ./test and they all end with -test.js.
+The extra boolean flag indicates if you want it to go looking for files in subdirectories under ./test.

 context.keys contains an array of test files.